-Google hates duplicate content.
+Google doesn’t like duplicate content.
 Publish duplicate content on your website and you run the risk of Google completely turning their backs on your site.

-With duplicate content, all the effort and funds invested in SEO will go down the drain.
+With duplicate content, all the effort and funds invested a search optimization agency will go down the drain.
 Always update your website with unique content.